Isle of Wight (click on photograph to bring up bigger/better version).

 shanklin A pitcher pump employed as a water feature at the Crab Inn, Shanklin.
 No sign of a Lion trademark, which I believe makes this pump pre-1890.

 Markings: "Jos.
-Evans & Sons Wolverhampton England".
+Evans & Sons Wolverhampton England", written around the rim.

 Manufacturer: Joseph Evans.